OpenReqEU/prs-improving-requirements-quality/README.md

 ### How to Install

 This microservice is Dockerized.
-With Docker installed on your machine, run the following commands to run the service:
+With Docker installed and running on your machine, run the following commands to build and run the service:

 1. `docker build --no-cache -t prs-improving-requirements-quality .`
     1. OR `docker build -t prs-improving-requirements-quality .` to cache